ehsong/ehsong.github.io/_pages/research.md

    * Funded by Freeman Spogli Institute for International Studies (FSI), Stanford University; Center for Philanthrophy and Civil Society (PACS) at Stanford University

 6\.
 Song, E. E. Explaining the Expansion of the NGO Sector in China: Through the Lense of Adaptive Corporatist Governance. forthcoming in *Asian Politics & Policy*.
+   * Funded by Freeman Spogli Institute for International Studies (FSI), Stanford University; Center for Philanthrophy and Civil Society (PACS) at Stanford University

 ### Attitudes Towards China

 5\.
 Song, E. E. 2023.
 Air Pollution Coverage, Anti-Chinese Sentiment, and Attitudes towards Foreign Policy in South Korea. *Journal of Chinese Political Science*. [[Open Access Link]](https://doi.org/10.1007/s11366-023-09849-z)